doidor/homepage/README.md

 This project is deployed on a Raspberry PI Kubernetes cluster using [CircleCI](https://circleci.com/).

+You can read about it [in this article](https://medium.com/@tdr.popa/ci-cd-on-a-raspberry-pi-kubernetes-cluster-f8f22610d4eb).

 The site uses the Aerial theme by [HTML5 UP](https://html5up.net/).